metalcarratt/code-notes/study/aws-architect/secure-access.md

 6. **Compliance and Governance**
 - Map cloud environments to regulatory requirements (e.g., GDPR, HIPAA).
 - Use policy-as-code tools (e.g., Terraform, Open Policy Agent) to enforce governance.

+---

+# 🧭 What Is an AWS Account?
+An AWS account is a container for AWS resources and services.
+It includes:
+- Root user: Created when the account is set up.
+Has full access to all resources.
+- Billing and usage tracking: Each account tracks its own costs and usage.
+- Isolation boundary: Resources in one account are isolated from others unless explicitly shared.

+You can create multiple AWS accounts to separate environments (e.g., dev, test, prod), teams, or applications.
+This is often managed through AWS Organizations.

+## 🔐 Securing Access to AWS Resources
+1. Use IAM (Identity and Access Management)
+- Create IAM users for individuals and IAM roles for applications or services.
+- Assign least-privilege permissions using IAM policies.
+- Avoid using the root user for daily tasks.

+2. Enable Multi-Factor Authentication (MFA)
+- Require MFA for the root user and all IAM users.
+- Adds an extra layer of protection against compromised credentials.

+3. Use Temporary Credentials
+- Use IAM roles with temporary security tokens (via STS) for workloads and federated users.
+- Avoid long-term access keys unless absolutely necessary.

+4. Monitor and Audit Access
+- Enable AWS CloudTrail to log all account activity.
+- Use AWS Config and Access Analyzer to detect risky permissions and changes.

+5. Organize with AWS Organizations
+- Centralize management of multiple AWS accounts.
+- Apply Service Control Policies (SCPs) to restrict actions across accounts.

+6. Protect Root User Credentials
+- Never share root credentials.
+- Use strong passwords and rotate them regularly.

+## 🧰 Tools to Help You Stay Secure
+- IAM Access Analyzer: Identifies resources shared with external entities.
+- AWS Trusted Advisor: Recommends security improvements.
+- AWS Security Hub: Aggregates findings from multiple services.